eeshvardasikcm/eeshvardasikcm/README.md

-# Check out "Shrota Considerate"
+# eeshvardasikcm on GitHub

+Documentation update in com.eeshvardasikcm.shrota-lang.
+The connection between baseball lot systems modeling and shrota language based time management uses good rest and ayurveda.

+## Shrota Considerate

 https://play.google.com/store/apps/details?id=com.eeshvardasikcm.shrotaconsiderate

-# New with eeshvardasikcm GitHub
+## New with eeshvardasikcm GitHub
 GitHub Sponsorship is a new feature that I am appying for from GitHub.
 Sponsors will be able to participate with my code writing.
 Sponsors will also be able to direct my code writing given their specific interests.

-# Eeshvar Das (@eeshvardasikcm, Erik Douglas Ward)
+### Eeshvar Das (@eeshvardasikcm, Erik Douglas Ward)

 - 👋 Hi, I’m @eeshvardasikcm
 - 👀 I’m interested in baseball, systems modeling, android app, java